goharbor/harbor/tests/testcases/Group7-Replication/7-01-Proj-replication-rules-add.md

 # Purpose:

-To verify that an admin user can create a replication policy.
+To verify that admin user can create a replication rule.

 # References:

 User guide

 # Environment:

-* This test requires that a Harbor instance is running and available.
+* This test requires that at least two Harbor instances are running and available.
-* A linux host with Docker CLI installed (Docker client).

 # Test Steps:

-TBD
+1. Login UI as admin user.
+2. In Project replication page, add a replication rule.
+3. Add another rule with different name use the same endpoint.

 # Expected Outcome:

-TBD
+* In step2, a rule with given name will be added.
+* In step3, rule add will fail.

 # Possible Problems:
 None